 - In a large bowl, whisk the eggs, orange juice, oil and honey together.
 Stir in the salt, oats, cooked barley, 1 cup of flour, and orange zest.

-- In a separate small bowl, stir together the yogurt, 2 tbsp of flour and Craisins.
+- In a separate small bowl, stir together the yogurt, 2 tablespoon of flour and Craisins.

 - Remove a heaping ⅓ cup of batter from the bowl and set it aside.
 Pour remaining batter into the prepared baking pan, smoothing it out evenly in the pan.
 Next, spoon the yogurt mixture on top of the batter in the pan.
 Smoothing it out as well.Finally, drop spoonfuls from the heaping ⅓ cup of batter onto the yogurt.
 Try your best to smooth and spread out the batter blobs on the top of the yogurt.